-Figure 23 illustrates the trail passing along the seaward edge of unenclosed arable fields on an eroding cliff.
-All land seaward of the trail will be coastal margin, although some specific areas will be excepted land where new access rights will not apply.
-The trail occupies an uncultivated strip left by the farmer for operational safety reasons 1.
-In these sections, the trail will roll back as the cliff erodes without further reference to the Secretary of State, in accordance with the approved proposals in our coastal access report.
+Figure 22 illustrates the trail passing along the seaward edge of unenclosed arable fields on an eroding cliff.
+There is spreading room on the cliff and beach below.
+The trail occupies a grassy margin left by the farmer for operational safety reasons 1.
+In these sections, the trail will roll back automatically as the cliff erodes, but it will remain a fixed distance measured from the edge of cultivation.
 The map shows its starting position.